puppetlabs/ace/developer-docs/api.md

 # ACE API

 ## Overview
-ACE provides 2 APIs to enable the execution or Tasks and Catalog compilation for a remote target.
+ACE provides 2 APIs to enable the execution of Tasks and Catalog compilation for a remote target.

 ## API Endpoints
 Each API endpoint accepts a request as described below.
 The request body must be a JSON object.